 Check with your local council for the options available.

 Sports clubs and groups

-New Zealanders enjoy a huge range of sporting activities - the nzsport site lists everything from Aikido to Zen Do Kai!
-Check their site to see what’s available in your area, and how you can get involved.
+New Zealanders enjoy a huge range of sporting activities - the Sport New Zealand site lists everything from Aikido to Zen Do Kai!
+Check the site to see what’s available in your area and how you can get involved.
 Joining a club or team is a great way to meet people.

 Tracks and walks

 There are many opportunities to stretch your legs, clear your lungs and get close to nature on the walkways and tracks you’ll find wherever you go in New Zealand.
 Check the Department of Conservation site to find the great walks available in the Northland region.

 Northland offers plenty of opportunities for children to play in safe playgrounds, including a number of skateboard parks.
 Check with your local district council to find playgrounds and parks near you or, if you’re in Whangarei, check this site.

 Fishing and Hunting rules

 Both fishing and hunting are a big part of life for many Northland people.
 Check the Fish and Game NZ Northland page for full information to enjoy the region's recreational hunting and freshwater fishing opportunities.